 Why Does a Hiring Manager Want to Know Your Weaknesses?

-- What are areas you need to improve in?
+- What other professional areas do you feel you need to improve?

-- Can you rate your ability to do this skill?
+- How do you rate your ability to do this skill?

 How to Answer “What are Your Weaknesses?”
 Job Interview Question

 Now that you know why hiring managers want to know about your list of weaknesses, let’s get into how you should talk about yours during the interview and provide some sample answers.